STEELERS at RAVENS SUNDAY, NOVEMBER 29, 2009 KICKOFF 8:20 P.M. M&T BANK STADIUM

 • Finished with six tackles (five solo) with one sack and one forced fumble.

 LB LaMarr Woodley

-• Posted a 17-yard sack in the third quarter and a half-sack in the fourth quarter, giving him 3.5 sacks on the year.
+• Posted a one-yard sack in the third quarter, giving him six on the year.

-• Finished with nine tackles (four solo) and one pass defensed.
+• Finished with seven tackles (five solo) with one fumble recovery.

 K Jeff Reed

 • Booted a 44-yard field goal in the third quarter and finished with five points.

 • Punted eight times and averaged 44.6 yards per punt, downing three inside the 20-yard line.